NoiRC256/unity-mmd-utils/README.md

 ## SignalManager

+Signal management script

-Updates ambient lighting colors on-demand.
+- Updates ambient lighting colors on-demand.

 You can add more colors and functionality.
 ### Usage